aychakraborty/flight-management/README.md

-# Qatar Airways Java coding test
+# Flight Management Java coding test

 The exercise focuses on a theoretical implementation of a flight search service.